 Click into the Communities tile and use the "New Community" button to begin building your first Small Group.

-Here are a few items you'll want to consider when setting up a New Community!
+A few items you'll want to consider when setting up a New Community

 - Status: SGs (Small Groups) can be public or private

 - Open/Closed: You can restrict specific SGs from registration

 - Active/Inactive: SGs can switch from Active to Inactive when out of session